RomeroRodriguezD/Repairing-Old-Photos-with-OpenCV-from-scratch/readme.md

 ![img_1.png](img_1.png)

--**The exported mask** once I pressed "s" (sometimes you need to press it twice, since it checks for a key each 10 ms):
+-**The exported mask** once I pressed "s" (sometimes you need to press it twice, since it checks for a key each 10 ms).
+It keeps original image size:

 ![img_2.png](img_2.png)